15 Best Things to Do in Arches National Park

 8. Arches Airplane Tour

-With Moab growing busier than ever and timed-entry permits becoming the new normal, visiting Arches National Park is surely a different experience than it was in years past.
+With Moab growing busier every year, visiting Arches National Park is surely a different experience than it was in years past!

-That being said, taking an aerial tour over Arches, or even both parks, can be a great way to enjoy Moab in a way that most never take the opportunity to see!
+That said, taking an aerial tour over Arches—or even over both Arches and Canyonlands National Park—can be a great way to enjoy Moab in a way that most people never get the opportunity to see!

 9. Skyline Arch Trail